KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-drawers/index.md

 ### Adapting for the desktop

-While panel-style global drawers can be useful in mobile environments, they might be too large on the desktop.
+While panel-style global drawers can be useful in mobile environments, they might be too large on the desktop, especially when the application has few actions.

 Thankfully, Kirigami global drawers provide an [isMenu](docs:kirigami2;GlobalDrawer::isMenu) property.
 When set to `true`, they turn into more traditional menus only on the desktop.